-In Auto mode, the GS9090A sets the SMPTE\BYPASS pin HIGH to indicate that it has locked to a SMPTE input data stream.
-When operating in Manual mode, the DVB\ASI pin must be set LOW and the SMPTE\BYPASS pin HIGH in order to enable SMPTE operation.
+In Auto mode, the GS9090 sets the SMPTE\BYPASS pin HIGH and the DVB\ASI pin LOW to indicate that it has locked to a SMPTE input data stream.
+When operating in Manual mode, the application layer must assert the DVB\ASI pin LOW and the SMPTE\BYPASS pin HIGH in order to enable SMPTE operation.